May 21st, 2013

-The roots of the malaise go back to the early years of the millennium when enterprises and consumers using Windows 2000 and Windows XP were suddenly ambushed by waves of clever software attacks that warned the world that criminals had floored an evolutionary accelerator pedal.
+The roots of the malaise goes back to the early years of the millennium when enterprises and consumers using Windows 2000 and Windows XP were suddenly ambushed by waves of clever software attacks that warned the world that criminals had floored an evolutionary accelerator pedal.
 By the time XP and Windows received its first major security upgrade in the form of Service Pack 2 in 2004, it was becoming clear that security had entered an unsettling era that might take decades to play out.

 - August 12th, 2013

 Administrators, privileged network deities or just a type of ordinary network user much the same as anyone else?
-Years into an age where IT security has become a mainstream topic, this remains the sort of polarising question that can provoke one of two reactions; shock or relief.
+Years into an age where IT security has become a mainstream topic, this remains the sort of polarizing question that can provoke one of two reactions; shock or relief.